Miguel Vargas Player Props: Dodgers vs. Reds

 Miguel Vargas At The Plate

-- Vargas has 13 doubles, three triples, five home runs and 27 walks while batting .227.
+- Vargas is hitting .228 with 13 doubles, three triples, five home runs and 28 walks.

+- Vargas enters this game on a four-game hitting streak.
+Over the course of his last games, he's hitting .267.

-- Vargas has picked up an RBI in 30.9% of his games this year, with two or more RBI in 14.5% of his games.
-He has also driven in three or more runs in one contest.
+- Vargas has driven in a run in 17 games this season (30.4%), including eight games with more than one RBI (14.3%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.